micahvandegrift/micahvandegrift.github.io/CV.md

 ====================
 2018-2019 | Fulbright-Schuman Research Scholar

-> Conducted research on open science policies and infrastructure in Europe, hosted by Maastricht University Libraries in The Netherlands and the Royal Danish Library/University of Copenhagen in Denmark.
+> * Conducted research on open science policies and infrastructure in Europe, hosted by Maastricht University Libraries in The Netherlands and the Royal Danish Library/University of Copenhagen in Denmark.
-> All materials and outputs from the fellowship are collected and available on at [https://osf.io/254vf/](https://osf.io/254vf/)
+> * All materials and outputs from the fellowship are collected and available at [https://osf.io/254vf/](https://osf.io/254vf/)

 2017 | Participant in the inaugural Association of Research Libraries Digital Scholarship Institute.